 CIV550: Water Resources Engineering (Fall, 2021)

 This course covers global, national, and regional water issues, law, and legislation; Hydraulic structures; Reservoir analysis; Urban drainage and runoff control: meteorological data analysis, deterministic and stochastic modeling techniques; Flood control: structural and nonstructural alternatives; Power generation: hydro and thermal power generation.
 Low flow augmentation; Economics and decision making.

 Pathways and Application Process

 The waterpower courses are open to graduate-level students and non-degree students.

 - Enroll in any course as a non-degree student.
 Up to two courses can be counted towards an MEng degree if you wish to enroll later.
 Learn more about how to apply for non-degree studies.

 - Enroll in a Masters of Engineering.
-Enrollment for September is currently full for degree studies.
-You may still apply for non-degree studies; or for a full MEng beginning in January.
 Learn more about how to apply for an MEng.

-Note: The deadline for applications for the waterpower courses as a degree or non-degree student has been extended to July 15, 2021.
-To be granted this extension, please contact Alison Morley (firstname.lastname@example.org) and indicate your intention to apply.
+Note: The deadline for applications for the waterpower courses as a degree or non-degree student is December 6, 2021.
+To be granted this extension, please contact Alison Morley (email@example.com) and indicate your intention to apply.
 Alison can also respond to any further inquiries about the application process.
 Applications for both degree and non-degree studies require contact information for two referees, a statement of intent, a CV, academic transcripts, and completion of the online application through the School of Graduate Studies.
 Don’t delay!

 For further inquiries about the waterpower courses, contact Sharon Mandair, firstname.lastname@example.org